m-rtijn/mpu6050-arduino/README.md

 # mpu6050-arduino

-A library for using the MPU-6050 digital accelerometer and gyroscope using arduino-compatible devices.
+A library for using the MPU-6050 digital accelerometer and gyroscope using Arduino-compatible devices.

 # Usage